IBMStreams/streamsx.eval_predicate/README.md

    c.
 It supports these arithmetic operations: +, -, *, /, %

    d.
-It supports these special operations: contains, startsWith, endsWith, notContains, notStartsWith, notEndsWith
+It supports these special operations for rstring, set, list and map: contains, startsWith, endsWith, notContains, notStartsWith, notEndsWith, sizeEQ, sizeNE, sizeLT, sizeLE, sizeGT, sizeGE

    e.
 No bitwise operations are supported at this time.